In addition to the current offerings for digital device support:

 - Co-simulation with Verilog-HDL (SIMPLIS VH)

-the upcoming version 8.40 of SIMPLIS will add support for user-defined digital devices implemented in C/C++ and distributed as a DLL.
+version 8.40 of SIMPLIS has added support for user-defined digital devices implemented in C/C++ and distributed as a DLL.

 Technical and Usage Highlights